djhshih/analysis-ena-ffpe/README.md

 Some variants appear in both FF and FFPE but get called in one due to a slightly higher frequency.
 We have to find a way to adjust the variant calling so that the variants are more reliable for benchmarking.

+### Issues

+Fastq was corrupted for one of Sample_B83_0029 from the PRJEB44073 repository.
+This sample was skipped from any further analysis.

 ### VCF Filtering